ekino/godim/README.md

 	Key() string
 }
 ````
-By default, naming convention will use class definition.
+By default, naming convention will use class definition without package.
 For instance :

 ````go